 Travel Itineraries provided by the National Park Service offer plans for amazing vacations involving historic places.
 Many of them involve National Register-listed properties as well as Preserve America Communities.

 The ACHP’s Office of Native American Affairs has as its mission the quest to make sure American Indian and Native Hawaiian interests are considered in historic preservation work across the country.
 This is enhanced by a presidentially appointed Indian tribe/Native Hawaiian organization member of the ACHP as well as the addition of the National Association of Tribal Historic Preservation Officers as an ACHP observer.

 The ACHP and partners are working together to collaborate on ways to build a more inclusive preservation program where all American citizens feel that they can and should preserve their heritage and promote it proudly.
 Agency Web sites direct you to their own projects.
 Participation in Section 106 reviews to encourage effective outreach to diverse constituencies and ensure that their interests and concerns about historic properties are addressed.

 The ACHP has provided numerous outreach materials on working with underrepresented groups for years.
 This includes working with federal agencies and community members in the Section 106 process, providing for citizen involvement, and showcasing important historic preservation work across the country:

 The participants were asked questions about their own backgrounds and professional endeavors and what they are currently working on.
-Also, what they feel is important for preserving heritage in their community.
+Also, they answered what they feel is important for preserving heritage in their community.
 Stay tuned for a new interview frequently here.